 Recommended read: BUDDY ROGERS: The Man Who Drove a Wedge in the NWA

 1961 saw Bearcat defeat Killer Kowalski and becoming champion, but in a small New England promotion in Boston, Massachusetts under promoters Tony Santos and Jack Pfefer.
 New Jersey promoter Willie Gilzenberg, who would later become a partner in the WWWF, wrote to Pfefer, "If it is true that you put your hooks into Bearcat Wright, you have made the best snatch of your entire career in wrestling.
 Again, if it is true, I must congratulate you on grabbing the best drawing card wrestling has ever had, and that included Jim Londos, Strangler Lewis, Antonio Rocca, or any other wrestler in the history of the game."

-In November of 1962, Bearcat was billed as the World Negro Heavyweight champion but only recognized in Michigan.
+According to wrestling-titles.com, in November of 1962, Bearcat was billed as the World Negro (now colored) Heavyweight champion but only recognized in Michigan.
 This title has roots as early as 1924 with champion Reginald Siki.
 It is an often, perhaps purposefully, forgotten title that was a product of a time when some promotions segregated their wrestlers.
 This was to avoid potential riots amongst black and non-black fans.
 In other instances, it was simply prohibited to have a black wrestler wrestle anyone who wasn’t black as well.
 It varied from state to state and promoters.

-Other notable holders of this title were Bobo Brazil, Luther Lindsay, Art Thomas, and Jack Claybourne.
+Other notable holders of this title were the charismatic Bobo Brazil, the powerful Luther Lindsay, the strapping Art Thomas, and “Gentleman” Jack Claybourne.

 Bearcat Wright and The First-Ever Black World Heavyweight Champion Debate